 For important SLC information on coming to campus and vaccination policy visit this page.
 For library updates visit https://stlawrencecollege.libguides.com/remote-access.
 Hours and services may change at any time.

 Evening and weekend hours resume September 19, 2022.

 Please note that operational hours and services may change at any time.
 Closures or changes will be posted here.

-Updated August 27, 2021: The due dates for all outstanding material borrowed before April 2020 have been extended to October 1, 2021.
+Updated November 25, 2021: The due dates for all outstanding material borrowed before April 2020 were extended to October 1, 2021.
 Fines will be waived for all materials borrowed before March 12, 2020.
 You can review your library account and library materials checked out online by logging into your Library account.
 If you are unable to return materials or have a question about your account, contact your library.

 The Library offers expert help and many services that you can access remotely:

 The St. Lawrence College Library has an amazing number of digital resources available to the tri-campus community.